rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-11-team-fedex++-signing-off.md

 - We have already formed a ‘Women in Tech Chapter’ in our institute (IIIT-D) along with the other RGSoC participants and Anita Borg Scholars from our institute.

 ### **Last Words - Signing Off!**
-Some experiences in life leave such a great impact that all you can remember are the postivities and learnings.
+Some experiences in life leave such a great impact that all you can remember are the positivities and learnings.
 They encourage you to carry the legacy forward, inspire others and motivate them like anything.
 Our journey in RGSoC was one such experience for us so we can happily say that it is not the end here, it's just the beginning. :D